Integrated Design and Governance of Agentic AI Systems through Adaptive Information Modulation: Conclusion

 \section{Conclusion}

-In this paper, we propose a framework comprising multiple Strategic LLM Agents (SLAs) positioned in a random network, interacting with their neighbors, and a Pro-social Promoting Agent (PPA) that dynamically provides information to SLAs to foster pro-social behavior and maximize social welfare.
-Each SLA receives prompts, including descriptions of pairwise strategic games, objectives, and additional information from the PPA, to make decisions such as cooperation or defection.
-The information set and prompts are refined through micro-level validation to ensure SLAs' behaviors are consistent and reasonable.
-The PPA, trained via reinforcement learning, observes relevant information from both SLAs in each interaction and determines the optimal level of information to provide, aiming to maximize social welfare.
-The evaluation results demonstrate that PPA with RL outperforms other baseline methods in various aspects.
-Furthermore, the analysis of the learned behavior of PPA generates meaningful insights.
+In this paper, we propose a framework comprising multiple Strategic LLM agents positioned in a random network, interacting with their neighbors, and an RL manager that dynamically provides information to LLM agents to foster pro-social behavior and maximize social welfare.
+Each LLM agent receives prompts, including descriptions of pairwise strategic games, objectives, and additional information from the RL manager, to make decisions such as cooperation or defection.
+The information set and prompts are refined through micro-level validation to ensure LLM agents' behaviors are consistent and reasonable.
+The manager, trained via reinforcement learning, observes relevant information from both LLM agents in each interaction and determines the optimal level of information to provide, aiming to maximize social welfare.
+The evaluation results demonstrate that the manager with RL outperforms other baseline methods in various aspects.
+Furthermore, the analysis of the learned behavior of RL manager generates meaningful insights.